Fully Synthetic Data for Complex Surveys: Introduction

 Researchers have proposed a variety of approaches for generating fully synthetic data in complex surveys.
-The suggestion in early work \citep{rubin:1993, raghu:rubin:2001, reiter:2002} was to take a Bayesian finite population inference approach, in which the agency (1) builds predictive models for the survey variables conditional on design features like stratum/cluster indicators or size measures, which are assumed known by the agency for every unit in the population, (2) imputes the missing survey variables for the nonsampled units in the population, and (3) takes a simple random sample from the completed population to release as one synthetic data set.
+The suggestion in early work \citep{rubin:1993, raghu:rubin:2001, reiter:2002} was to take a Bayesian finite population inference approach, in which the agency (i) builds predictive models for the survey variables conditional on design features like stratum/cluster indicators or size measures, which are assumed known by the agency for every unit in the population, (ii) imputes the missing survey variables for the nonsampled units in the population, and (iii) takes a simple random sample from the completed population to release as one synthetic data set.
 A related approach uses the weighted finite population Bayesian bootstrap (WFPBB) \citep{fpbb14}, in which the agency generates completed populations by replicating individuals from the confidential data in proportion to their survey weights and then releases the completed populations, forgoing the step of simple random sampling.
-More recently, it has been suggested to generate synthetic weights \citep{unecesynthetic}.
-This can be done by treating the survey weights as another variable to be synthesized, so that the agency specifies a predictive model for the weights given the other variables.
-Yet another suggestion is to build synthetic data models that account for the sampling design directly, so that they estimate the joint distribution of the population data.
+More recently, it has been suggested to build synthetic data models that account for the sampling design directly, so that they estimate the joint distribution of the population data.
 For example, the agency can use a pseudo-likelihood approach \citep{pfeffermann93, Savitsky16}, in which each individual's contribution to the likelihood function of a synthesis model is raised to a power that is a function of the survey weights \citep{SynInfor:Kim2021}.
+Departing from the proposal of \citet{rubin:1993}, a completely different approach is to create and attach new weights to synthetic data records simulated from models that are agnostic to the survey weights \citep{unecesynthetic}.
+Here, the goal is to allow users to use weighted estimates that scale up to the finite population.
+The new weights can be created by treating the survey weights as a variable in the synthesis, so that the agency specifies a predictive model for the weights.
+The simulated weights may be adjusted by raking or calibration before inclusion in the released file.